-The Right Way to Start a Fire
+The Right Way to Light a Fireplace

 Build a crackling fire that gives off satisfying, comfort-giving heat while requiring very little in the way of poking and prodding.

-At first it may seem like a foolproof undertaking: You put some wood in the fireplace, light a match, then sit back and watch it burn, right?
+At first, it may seem like a foolproof undertaking: You put some wood in the fireplace, light a match, then sit back and watch it burn.
+Right?
 Well, yes and no. With seasoned firewood, a box of matches, and a handful of kindling, you can go a long way on trial-and-error alone.
-But if you build fires often and have grown tired of returning again and again to poke at the logs—or if you care about how much heat the fire actually gives off—then it’s a tremendous help to master a tried-and-true method of starting a fire in the fireplace.
+But if you build fires often and have grown tired of returning to constantly poke at the logs—or if you care about how much heat the fire actually gives off—then it’s a tremendous help to master a tried-and-true method of starting a fire in the fireplace.

-• Before bringing a flame into the equation, remember to open the fireplace damper so that smoke doesn’t overcome your living room.
+- Before bringing a flame into the equation, remember to open the fireplace damper so that smoke doesn’t overcome your living room.

-• If your fireplace does not have a grate, add one for safety and to encourage the airflow needed to sustain combustion.
+- If your fireplace does not have a grate, add one for safety and to encourage the airflow needed to sustain combustion.

-1. Place two thin logs with no bark parallel to the back of the fireplace, about six inches apart from one another.
+- Place two thin logs with no bark parallel to the back of the fireplace, about six inches apart from one another.

-2. Heap kindling—whether newspapers, twigs, or both—between the two logs from the previous step.
+- Heap kindling—whether newspapers, twigs, or both—between the two logs from the previous step.

-3. Position two additional logs perpendicular to the first two.
+- Position two additional logs perpendicular to the first two.
 You should end up with a primitive log cabin-type structure that is two logs tall.

 Note: In 1978, Mother Earth News reported on a variation of the above, tweaked for maximum heat production.
 Start by laying kindling in the middle.
 Next, run two pieces of wood parallel to the sides of the firebox.
 The far tips of both logs should actually touch the rear of the firebox.
 Now, as in the normal log cabin method, lay two additional logs perpendicular to the existing two.
 Importantly, the rear perpendicular log should be touching the back of the fireplace.
 The other perpendicular log should be very close (not six inches away, as in the first log cabin version).
 Finally, light the kindling and enjoy a better blast of warmth from your winter blaze.

-1. Line up your largest logs across the fireplace grate.
+- Line up your largest logs across the fireplace grate.